Jenniferosei/QnA/README.md

 | Useful for storing data that the user will need to access later. | Useful for improving the performance of your web app        | Useful for storing data that should not be persisted for a long time, such as session IDs |

 # What is an API?
+What API means?
+Application Programming Interface
+API stands for Application Programming Interface.
+In the context of APIs, the word Application refers to any software with a distinct function.
+Interface can be thought of as a contract of service between two applications.

 # What is REST?
+[What is REST used for?
+REST is a logical choice for building APIs that allow users to connect to, manage and interact with cloud services flexibly in a distributed environment.
+RESTful APIs are used by such sites as Amazon, Google, LinkedIn and Twitter.]

 # What is AJAX?
+[What is AJAX JavaScript used for?
+AJAX allows web pages to be updated asynchronously by exchanging data with a web server behind the scenes.
+This means that it is possible to update parts of a web page, without reloading the whole page.]
 # What is CORS?
+[What do CORS mean?
+Cross-Origin Resource Sharing
+Cross-Origin Resource Sharing (CORS) is an HTTP-header based mechanism that allows a server to indicate any origins (domain, scheme, or port) other than its own from which a browser should permit loading resources]

 # Differences between Types and Interfaces
+[One major difference between type aliases vs interfaces are that interfaces are open and type aliases are closed.
+This means you can extend an interface by declaring it a second time. // In the other case a type cannot be changed outside of its declaration.]
 # Testing

 Software testing is a method to check whether a software product matches the expected requirements gathered from users and system specifications.